 Exporting the Shopify theme is simple; you have to follow the given steps below:

 - Once youre inside the Shopify admin section, move to Online Store, followed by a click on Themes.

-- Move to the current theme that you are using (or any other theme that you want to export), click on Actions and then download your theme file.
+- Move to the current theme you are using (or any other theme you want to export), click on Actions, and then download your theme file.

 How to export Customer data?

 To export your Shopify Customer data, follow the suggested steps:

 - Once you’ve entered the Shopify admin section, move to Customers.

 - Once inside the Customers section, it’s time to click Export.

 - Here, you can select the appropriate export options: CSV or editable file format.

 - Confirm your selection and click on Export customers.